Algorand-Developer-Retreat/weDAO/README.md

 ## Smart Contract Deployment

 weDAO uses two smart contracts - a simple poll contract and a reward-backed poll contract.
 You're free to use one or the other, or both!

-For in-depth details on the smart contracts, check out the README files in the `smart_contract/we_dao` directory.

 ### Steps to Deploy: